Ada-Developers-Academy/LessonPlanning/lessons/01_git.md

 # Git

 ## Overview
-Learning Git is almost as important as learning how to write code.
+Learning how to manage changes to your code is almost as important as learning how to write code.

-Git is a 'distributed version control system', which helps you track files and changes to code.
+Git is a 'distributed version control system' (DVCS), which helps you track files and changes to code.
 Version control, in general, is a system to record changes to a set of files and forms a history of all of the changes.
+Git, specifically, is a modern DVCS with wide adoption -- especially in the Ruby and open-source communities -- and all the features and tools you will need to manage your code.

 Each set of tracked files is called a repository ('repo' for short).
 Because Git is _distributed_, it allows us to work from repos on remote servers, which is essential for team collaboration on projects.